kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Import BufferedReader, InputStreamReader, and necessary I/O classes.
+1.Import required classes and define the main class Mapp.

-2.Read the student’s name, department, and roll number from the console using BufferedReader.
+2.Create a HashMap to store integer keys and string values.

-3.Create a Student object using the input values through a constructor.
+3.Read the size and map entries (key-value pairs) from the user using Scanner.

-4.Call the displayDetails() method to show the student’s information.
+4.Insert each key-value pair into the HashMap using put().

-5.Display the student’s details successfully on the console.
+5.Iterate over the map using entrySet() and display all key-value pairs.